In the past few year the world has become more and more agile.

 Overall project responsibility is given to a Project Manager using WBS methodology whereas the sprints are run by Scrum Masters.
 The PM also assumes the role of the product manager, and is considered the business owner of the project.
 He or she is mainly concerned with the front end of the project flow, including requirements, customer feedback, components definition and WBS, while Scrum Masters have a hold on the back end, managing backlogs, sprints and releases.
 The project manager gathers the scrum masters, who in return form their own teams.

 There is no need for a formal project management office (PMO), as this would add a layer of bureaucracy and possibly delays and expenses.
+And if there is one, the role of the office changes quite a bit.

 Needless to say, the whole team needs to collaborate continuously with ongoing reporting, analysis and reviews.